-There a three universities in Cardiff Central and I have continually pressed the government on assurances for their futures after Brexit.
-The UK's universities rely on international, and European, co-operation in order to attract the best minds and continue their world-leading work.
+There are three universities in Cardiff Central and I have continually pressed the government on assurances for their futures after Brexit.
+The UK’s universities rely on international, and European, co-operation in order to attract the best minds and continue their world-leading work.

 As usual a clear reply from the government was not forthcoming, with the Minister confirming that the UK would remain part of the Horizon 2020 scheme up to its current end point in 2020 but it was not clear that any discussions had taken place about the future of research funding beyond this point.
-The Minister also declined to make any statement at all on the Erasmus + programme.
+The Minister also declined to make any statement at all on the Erasmus+ programme.

 Jo Stevens MP:

 [Question: What assessment has he made of the effect of the UK leaving the EU on (a) UK participation rates in Horizon 2020 and (b) university admissions.]

 Robin Walker MP, Parliamentary Under-Secretary of State for Exiting the European Union: